tinstructor/RIOT/examples/interference/README.md

 >**Note:** notice the `GNRC_NETIF_NUMOF=1` argument.
 The number specified can be either 1 or 2 and indicates wheter just the AT86RF215 Sub-GHz interface is made available (when specifying 1) or both interfaces (i.e., Sub-GHz + 2.4GHz) of the AT86RF215 transceiver can be used.

 ## Usage
 The basic usage of this example application is pretty straighforward.
+Currently, you can only use this application to its full potential if you're using one of the platforms / configurations specified in [this post](https://github.com/RIOT-OS/RIOT/pull/12128#issue-312769776).
+Everything is written for OpenMote-B nodes, so those should work out of the box.
+When using a different platform, the pins to be used on that platform can be changes in `RIOT > examples > interference > interference_constants.h`.
+This header file also includes several other configuration constants that may be changed for your purposes.

 Coming soon.